232202 - EverTag Connectivity Module Base PCB WIFI¶

 J2: TC2030 with TC2030-FTDI-DTR Cable (ESP32 Programming / Debug)¶

 A TC2030 (6-pin) footprint is used for direct ESP32-C5 programming and debug console.
 J2 uses the same footprint family as J1 (both TC2030).
-470 ohm series resistors on all signal pads of both J1 and J2 ensure that misconnection (wrong cable on wrong header) cannot damage either MCU or the cable.
+470 ohm series resistors sit on the SWD/UART signal pads of J1 (pins 2, 3, 4, 6) and on the J2 signal pads (DTR, RXD, TXD, RTS). +3.3V and GND pads have no series resistor.
 J2 is rotated 180° relative to J1 as an additional physical keying measure.

 Misconnection Protection: Series Resistors

 Both J1 (nRF54 SWD) and J2 (ESP32 UART) use TC2030 footprints.
-Since the cables are physically compatible with either footprint, 470 ohm series resistors are placed on every signal pad of both connectors.
-This limits worst-case misconnection current to 7 mA per pin -- safe for all GPIOs and FTDI outputs.
-SWD and UART function normally through the series resistance at the speeds used in this design.
+Since the cables are physically compatible with either footprint, 470 ohm series resistors on the signal lines limit fault current if a cable is mated to the wrong header (about 7 mA per contested pin at 3.3 V).
+Pin 1 is +3.3V on both J1 and J2, so mis-mating the FTDI cable to J1 does not connect 3V3 to an nRF54 GPIO at pin 1; protection remains essential on pins 2, 3, 4, 6.
+SWD and UART function normally through 470 ohm at the speeds used in this design.

 | Parameter | Value |